Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

-A \emph{quiver} $Q$ is a directed graph (possibly with loops and multiple edges), always assumed finite here.
+\nomenclature[Q, 01]{$Q$}{quiver} \nomenclature[Q, 02]{$Q^{op}$}{opposite quiver of the quiver $Q$} A \emph{quiver} $Q$ is a directed graph (possibly with loops and multiple edges), always assumed finite here.
 The vertex set is denoted $Q_0$ and the edge set $Q_1$.
 More generally, $Q_n$ will denote the set of (directed) paths of length $n$ with $n\geq 0$ (where the distinction between empty paths and vertices is blurred).
 Denote by $Q^{op}$ the quiver obtained from $Q$ by reversing the orientation of each arrow.
+A quiver is \emph{acyclic} if it has no directed cycles.

-The \emph{path algebra} $\Bbbk Q$ of $Q$ has a basis consisting of all paths in $Q$ (including an empty path $\varepsilon_v$ at each vertex) with the product induced by concatenation (where undefined concatenations are set equal to zero).
+\nomenclature[Q, 03]{$\Bbbk Q$}{path algebra of the quiver $Q$ with coefficients in $\Bbbk$} \nomenclature[Q, 04]{$\varepsilon_v$}{trivial path at the vertex $v$ of a quiver} The \emph{path algebra} $\Bbbk Q$ of $Q$ has a basis consisting of all paths in $Q$ (including an empty path $\varepsilon_v$ at each vertex) with the product induced by concatenation (where undefined concatenations are set equal to zero).
 Here we compose paths from right to left like category theorists: so if $p\colon v\to w$ and $q\colon w\to z$ are paths, then there composition is denoted $qp$.
 Note that $\Bbbk Q=\bigoplus_{n\geq 0} \Bbbk Q_n$.
 The identity of $\Bbbk Q$ is the sum of all empty paths.

 For example, if $Q$ consists of a single vertex with $n$ loops, then $\Bbbk Q$ is the free algebra on $n$ generators.
 If $Q$ is a directed path with $n$ nodes, then $\Bbbk Q$ is isomorphic to the algebra of $n\times n$ upper triangular matrices over $\Bbbk$.